-If you have this problem, your flow will be so heavy that you’ll need to change your tampon or pad every hour for at least an entire day, and you’ll also have cramps so severe that they’ll stop you from doing your usual activities.
+With menorrhagia, your flow is so heavy that you’ll need to change your tampon or pad every hour for at least an entire day.
+You also have cramps so severe that they stop you from doing your usual activities.

 Some women have heavy periods all the time, from their very first menstrual flow.
-Others may start to have heavy periods after having normal periods for years or decades.
+For others, they start after years or decades of typical periods.

 Women who have menorrhagia may have to:

-- Change pads or tampons at least once an hour for an entire day or more
+- Change pads or tampons at least once an hour for a day or more

 - Change pads in the middle of the night

 - Wear two pads at a time to manage heavy flow